Visit Laos Now – It’s Recommended!

 Laos is known for its temples, and nowhere is this more true than in Luang Prabang, the ancient Royal Capital.
 There are so many temples to choose from and all have their own stories and fascinating histories.
 To give you a start, here are our Top 10 Temples in Luang Prabang.

 There is no better way to understand Lao culture than through the medium of Lao food.
 Join us on this culinary exploration of Lao food and insight into Lao culture.
 Better still, follow this up by visiting an enjoying a traditional Lao meal.

 24 Hours in Vientiane is simply not enough, so check out our recommendations for your second day in Vientiane, with plenty to see, do and eat!
 Get ideas often overlooked by visitors and residents alike!

-Where to start in Luang Prabang?
 Get a great insight into how to spend 24 hours in Luang Prabang, Laos.
-From temples to cocktails, beautiful botanical gardens and the finest in traditional art and crafts, this will give you an insight into a region of Laos with so much to offer.
+From temples to sunset cocktails, beautiful botanical gardens and the finest in traditional art and crafts, this will give you an insight into a region of Laos with so much to offer.

 With just 24 hours to explore Vientiane, what should you do?
 Vientiane has a wealth of hidden gems to discover for those wanting to get a real feel for this charming city.
 Read on for some great inside tips on what to do in Vientiane.

 Laos is a foodie’s paradise, especially for those looking to add an experiential flavour into the mix.
 Ever had a yearning to milk a buffalo, plant rice in paddy fields or to harvest your own coffee beans while learning about and enjoying the fruits of your labour?